JorgeMiguelGomes/OE2022_wordcloud/README.md

 - The number of maximum words used to generate the WordCloud
 - The stopwords used

+# Using other masks

+You can see it other examples [here](https://github.com/JorgeMiguelGomes/OE2022_wordcloud/issues/1)

 # Used this script?

 Please let me know in the comments and leave some examples